gzandiemer/vue-user-profile-search/README.md

 # style filter button (the arrow and the dropdown)
-# add unit tests.
-# fix icon issues!
+# fix 2 unit tests for homepage
-# check again if more results button work as intended
 # refactor
 # deploy